Ley789/SimpleRayTracer/Thesis/thesis.md

               \right)
 $$

 where the indices describe the translation in the corresponding axes.
-A translation matrix is a result of the translation function defined above and multiplications of 2 translation matrices.
+A translation matrix is a result of the translation function defined above or the multiplications of 2 translation matrices.

 ### Transformation matrix